markdocument/markdocuments/README.md

-# markdocuments
+# MarkdownDocs
-MarkDocuments is a static site generator, for websites and content built using Markdown.
+MarkdownDocs is a static site generator, for websites and content built using Markdown.

 ## Installing
 The same as Jekyll building steps, here you go: